 For most startups, raising capital is necessary to grow bigger, faster, and stronger than your competitors’ product offerings.
 And while the argument for raising capital is quite strong, an equity round is not always the right answer.
 If you think you’re ready to pursue investors, you need to take a hard look at your business and make sure that the time is right.

-If any of the following situations applies, you may want to think again before dedicating your energy towards raising equity:
+If any of the following situations apply, you may want to think again before dedicating your energy to raising equity:

 1. You have to focus on business operations

 Raising equity is no easy feat.
 It requires a lot of dedication to research VC’s, build connections, develop an attractive pitch (and test it and tweak it then tweak it some more), pitch, and negotiate a deal.
 Doing all this will take a lot of your time and energy and can take you away from managing the day-to-day operations of your company.
 If you’re at a point where you need to focus on strengthening the bottom line of your business, it may not be time to hit up equity investors just yet.

 While you don’t need to be profitable to raise equity, you need to know how you’re going to get there.
 If you’ve built a product but are still not sure who your target market is or how much your product is worth to them, you still have not achieved product-market fit.
 This means that you need to take the time and understand your customers and their true needs.
 You also need to set realistic expectations of your product’s value, the number of customers you need to acquire to achieve profitability, the time it will take you to get there, and the amount of money you need to invest in order to acquire these customers.

 3. You’re not in a rush to scale